BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/4_TR64_compliance_checklist.md

 	- Stong Password policy is enforced for user login

-For user and root accounts, it uses AWS' default Password Policy.
+For user and root accounts, it enforces AWS' default Password Policy.

 	- Minimum Password length: 8
 	- Password strength include a minimum of three of the following mix of character types: Uppercase, Lowercase, Numbers & Non-alphanumeric characters